A large new house with expansive windows, emphasizing modern architecture and design.

 Assuming A Mortgage After Divorce Or Death

 Sometimes assuming a mortgage is a result of the death of a family member or a divorce.
-In these cases, the lender will need to make sure that the person responsible for the loan still meets the minimum requirements they’ve set.
+In these cases, the lender will make sure the person responsible for the loan still meets established minimum requirements.

-Additional information from the person taking over the loan will need to be verified, much like a standard home loan application.
-The lender will review income statements, asset lists and borrower's creditworthiness to ensure that they can still make the minimum monthly payments on the loan.
+Much like with a standard home loan application, the lender will review the financial qualifications of the person taking over the assumable mortgage.
+Specifically, the lender will take a look at the borrower’s income statements, asset lists and creditworthiness to ensure they can make the minimum monthly payments on the loan.

 The Bottom Line